meceqs/meceqs/docs/index.md

 * Strongly typed in-process dispatching
   * Use strongly typed handlers to decouple your domain (Similar to [MediatR](https://github.com/jbogard/MediatR))
 * ASP.NET Core
+  * Write your own MVC controllers to leverage the features of ASP.NET Core (serializer, routes, validation, ...)
-  * Use a convention-based endpoint for your messages to offer Web APIs without having to write your own MVC controllers.
+  * Or use our convention-based endpoint for your messages to offer Web APIs without having to write your own MVC controllers.
   * Meceqs attaches itself to the ASP.NET Core request and adds useful metadata to every message that is sent or received. (e.g. RequestPath, ...)
 * HTTP Sender (System.Net.Http.HttpClient)
-  * Send messages via HTTP - works best with the convention-based ASP.NET Core API.
+  * Send messages via HTTP - works best with our convention-based ASP.NET Core API.
 * Azure Service Bus
   * Send messages to Azure Service Bus
   * Consume messages from Azure Service Bus
-  * Meceqs also contains a file-based mock which makes local development very easy.
+  * Use a file-based mock which makes local development very easy.
   * *NOTE: There's no official .NET standard compatible Azure Service Bus library yet so this integration only works on the full .NET framework*
 * Azure Event Hubs
   * Send messages to Azure Event Hubs
   * Consume messages from Azure Event Hubs
-  * Meceqs also contains a file-based mock which makes local development very easy.
+  * Use a a file-based mock which makes local development very easy.
   * *NOTE: There's no official .NET standard compatible Azure Event Hubs library yet so this integration only works on the full .NET framework*
 * JSON serialization